marcmodin/terramate-workshop/docs/part-two.md

 terramate generate
 ```

+> [!NOTE]
-> **Note:** In a real-world scenario, remove the old files after generating new ones.
+> In a real-world scenario, replace the old files with the generated new ones.

 ---